jrpool/rallytree/README.md

 ## Project change

 This feature ensures that each user story in a tree belongs to the desired project.
 Changing the project of a user story also makes its tasks and test cases belong to the same project.
-(In the rare case in which a user story already belongs to the desired project, but it has any tasks or test cases belonging to no or other projects, their project affiliations will not be changed.)
-Because each change of a user story’s project can trigger multiple automatic changes by Rally, this operation tends to be slower than the others.
-You may need to wait up to about 15 seconds before concluding that the operation has finished.
+In case a user story already belongs to the desired project, but it has any tasks or test cases belonging to no or other projects, their project affiliations will not be changed.
+If you have a tree in this situation, you can change its project twice, with the second change specifying the project you really want.
+That will guarantee that all its user stories, tasks, and test cases belong to the desired project.

 ## Scheduling